 This beech has a very attractive form with irregular pink margins to the purple leaves.
 The tree develops a lighter canopy than most beech.
-A frequent addition to many public parks and gardens due its striking foliage, ease of maintenance and ability to withstand winds or exposed sites.
+A frequent addition to many public parks and gardens due its striking foliage.
+Fagus Purpurea Tricolor is easy to maintain and has the ability to withstand winds or exposed sites.
 A very hardy tree capable of withstanding temperatures around minus 30 degrees centigrade.

-Planting Fagus Purpurea Tricolor Purple
+Planting Fagus Purpurea Tricolor

 This tree is not so happy in heavy clay soils with poor drainage but is chalk tolerant.
 For the average gardener who may not be sure of their soil type, if you take a handful of earth and squeeze it in your hand and let go, what is left in your hand tells you what type of soil you have.
 If it falls apart immediately then you have very sandy soil.
 If after a gentle manipulation it stays in the same shape then you have a very heavy or clay soil.
 A loamy soil is somewhere in the middle i.e. you need to gently manipulate or squeeze the ball several times to break it up completely.
-Adding compost or well rotted manure to clay and sandy soil will bring you closer to a loamy soil.
+Adding compost or well-rotted manure to clay and sandy soil will bring you closer to loamy soil.

 Pruning Fagus Purpurea Tricolor Purple

 This tree prefers to be left alone when it comes to pruning.
 It is the sort of "left alone" you offer when your partner/wife screams that they are "FINE", you only intervene when something is very wrong.